LaurieWired/iOS_Reverse_Engineering/README.md

-# iOS Reverse Engingeering Reference
+# Getting Started with iOS Reverse Engingeering

-# Static Analysis
+# Static Analysis of an IPA

 ## Application Entrypoint
 Find the entrypoint in the Info.plist